Obituary of Francis P O'Donnell

 A devout and unwaveringly faithful Catholic, Francis spent his life in the service of others as a lector, Eucharistic Minister and choir member through the many churches to which he belonged throughout his life from his roots in Blessed Sacrament Church in Providence, to St. Maria Goretti in Pawtucket, to Our Lady of Mount Carmel in Providence and finally to his “Summer” and “Retirement” churches St. Thomas More and St. Veronica’s in Narragansett.
 Francis also ministered to sick and underserved members of the community through his work at Roger Williams Hospital and carving turkeys every Thanksgiving and Christmas at St. Patrick’s Church in Providence for many years.

 Arrangements were entrusted to the MOUNT PLEASANT FUNERAL AND CREMATION SERVICE, also known as Hoey-Arpin-Williams-King Funeral home, 168 Academy Ave.
 Providence.
-For further information and condolences, please visit www.thequinnfuneralhome.com.To send flowers to the family of Francis O'Donnell, please visit Tribute Store
+For further information and condolences, please visit www.thequinnfuneralhome.com.To send flowers to the family or plant a tree in memory of Francis O'Donnell, please visit Tribute Store